Do you grind your teeth at night? Are your teeth worn down, but you don’t know why?

 There are common signs that you may be grinding your teeth or clenching your jaw, from worn or cracked teeth to jaw pain and tenderness.
-Teeth grinding, also called bruxism, is a dental concern that is often related to a TMJ disorder.
-In some cases, patients are unaware of their teeth grinding because it often occurs during sleep.
+Teeth grinding, also called bruxism, is a dental concern that is often related to TMJ disorders.
+In some cases, patients are unaware of their tooth grinding because it often occurs during sleep.

-Patients who grind their teeth often have an underlying bite or TMJ related dental problem.
-If the bite does not allow the teeth to make proper contact, teeth are missing or there is malocclusion, tension can be created in the jaw muscles.
-This leads to repeated involuntary movement of the jaw, often occurring during sleep or times of stress.
+Patients who grind their teeth often have an underlying bite problem.
+The jaw muscles become tense when the bite does not allow teeth to make proper contact.
+Missing teeth and malocclusion can also cause jaw tension.
+This leads to the repeated involuntary movement of your jaw, often occurring during sleep or times of stress.

 Dr. Patel provides treatments for teeth grinding.
-He will work with you on an individual basis to address the underlying concern with appropriate dental care to balance the bite, prevent teeth grinding and restore comfort.
-If there is tooth damage, this will also need to be addressed to avoid tooth loss down the road.
+He will work with you on an individual basis to address the underlying concern with appropriate dental care.
+Dr. Patel will review your bite pattern, provide ways to prevent bruxism, and restore your comfort.
+He can also address any tooth damage to avoid tooth loss down the road.
 Your treatment will be tailored to your oral health condition and needs.
 It may include:

-- Night guard, splint therapy: the most conservative treatment option is the use of a custom night guard that will position the jaw to prevent teeth from grinding.
+- Night Guards and Splint Therapy: The most conservative treatment option is the use of a custom night guard that will position the jaw to prevent teeth from grinding.
 This option does not include oral surgery or orthodontics.

-- Orthodontics: If crooked teeth are considered the root cause of bruxism, orthodontics may be the solution to realign the bite.
+- Orthodontics: If crooked teeth are considered the root cause of your bruxism, orthodontics may be the solution to realign your bite.
 We offer the convenience of clear aligners with Sure Smile®.
 Most Sure Smile patients report little-to-no teeth grinding issues.